 The Fundrise investment model is set up differently than the Vanguard ETFs from beginning to end.
 At the beginning, Fundrise sources, underwrites, originates, negotiates and closes all of its own investments.
 This means that Fundrise finds all of its investments, such as property for development, buildings for renovation, or loans directly to developers.
-In the Vanguard REIT ETF model, this work is performed by many other players, and usually in layers.
+In the VNQ model, this work is performed by many other players, and usually in layers.

 While a private market operator will generally mark up the sale prices of its properties, as explained above, Fundrise directly funds investments in the private market on behalf of its investors.
 This places the investor much earlier in the value chain with systematic costs and higher potential returns; it saves investors the cost of the liquidity premium and other many fees and expenses.

 For the origination and acquisition of real estate investments, Fundrise charges investors 0% commission or fees.